Home

 Internet Explorer

-If you are running Windows XP you will see the 'This site might require the following...' appear near the top of the browser window.
+If you are running Internet Explorer you will see the 'This site might require the following...' appear near the top of the browser window.
 Click on it and select 'Install ActiveX Control...' to install the Axis Media Control software.

 You may be asked to restart your computer, otherwise the livecam images should appear in the window within a few seconds.